You are viewing a story from harrypotterfanfiction.com

 Instead we went to sit outside by the lake for a while and talked, and eventually the conversation turned where I wished it wouldn’t.
 “Are you all right?” he asked.
 “It seems like you’ve been a lot more distant since the holidays… or just not as happy.”

 “I’m fine.”
 It was sweet of him to notice, but it also kind of bothered me.
 Had he caught on that I wasn’t as interested in him as I used to be?
 It wasn’t that I disliked him – he was a wonderful person, but I’d always been worried about whether he really liked me, and constantly trying to impress him.
-I’d done everything I could to avoid an argument, and it worked – we’d never fought at all.
+I’d done everything I could to avoid a row, and it worked – we’d never fought at all.
 But that phase had passed, and I was tired of trying to be the perfect girl for him.
 I wasn’t that girl.

 Back then, I hadn’t been really comfortable with who I was.
 I wanted to be less prone to arguments, to be liked.
 And maybe it was my friendship with the Marauders that had changed me, but squaring off against them all the time in a friendly way had made me rather proud to be a Slytherin – proud of who I was.
 And they could deal with my smart mouth just fine, so I couldn’t have been that bad.

 Besides, Luke was very predictable, and as much as I hated to admit it, our relationship had simply gotten boring.
 I had lost interest.
 And then out of the blue, I said, “I don’t think this is going to work out.
 Us, I mean.”
 It was like I was listening to someone else saying it using my voice.

 “I mean… you’re basically the perfect guy, but I just… I don’t know.
 I’m sorry… it’s over.”

 He stared at me.
 “You… you want to break up?”